chanzuckerberg/miniwdl/docs/runner_config.md

 Details about the file download cache:

+* Enabling the cache changes where downloaded files are stored: if the cache is enabled, they're stored in the cache directory; otherwise, they're stored under the triggering run directory.
 * The cache is keyed by URI: when a workflow starts with a URI file input, a cached file is used if previously stored for the same URI.
 This does not depend on the task/workflow being run, and it does not use checksums of the file content, nor file timestamps.
-Therefore, the cache is not suitable if coherence is needed with changes to the remote URI file contents.
+Therefore, the cache should only be used with immutable remote files, or if there's no need for immediate coherence with remote content changes.
-* Enabling the cache changes where downloaded files are stored: if the cache is enabled, they're stored in the cache directory; otherwise, they're stored under the triggering run directory.
 * When miniwdl uses a file in the cache, it opens a shared advisory lock (using the `flock()` syscall) and holds it through the end of the workflow.
-Therefore, a concurrent process to clear out the cache can avoid interfering with a running workflow by only deleting files for which it can obtain an exclusive flock.
+Therefore, a concurrent cache-cleaner process can avoid interfering with any running workflow by taking exclusive flocks on files before deleting them.
+(If it can't simply operate in between workflow runs.)